BlackArch/wordlistctl/README.md

 misc:

   -U         - update config files
-  -v         - print version of wordlistctl and exit -h         - print this help and exit
+  -V         - print version of wordlistctl and exit -H         - print this help and exit

 ```